JialunSimonLiu/CDI/README.md

 **3.A Comparison was made between both Diamond 1, Diamond 2 and an ideal coherent beam. (see files: Results of Diamond I.ipynb, Results of Diamond II.ipynb, Phase_retrieval_algorithm(coherent_lights).ipynb)**

+**Results**:
+The results show an increase in the resolution with each iteration.
+From our computational model, Diamond II does not improve the quality of the diffraction pattern.
+It was also found that the ideal case had no effect in the resolution of the diffraction pattern.
+There are three potential causes for such a phenomenon to occur :
+• The chi-square limit
+• Computational precision of the results reaching a value that is indistinguishable
+• Our simplified model does not account for how the upgrade affects the efficiency of the upgrade.